Dkallen117/team-Profile-Generator/README.md

 ## Description

-Using the inquirer package, this command-line application presents users with a series of questions that uses their inputs to easily generate a simple team profile HTML file while showcases TDD and OOP.
+Using the inquirer package, this command-line application presents users with a series of questions that uses their inputs to easily generate a simple team profile HTML file while showcasing TDD and OOP.
 Given what I've learned so far, I wanted to be able to implement possible QA duties (using Jest for testing functions) and this was the perfect assigment to do that.
 Click the link below for a video demonstration on how to use the application and navigate to the `generated-html` folder to see the generated HTML file from the demo!

 ## Table of Contents 📖